一、作業系統

 - Valid-invalid bit attached to each entry in the page table

-indicates that the page is not in the process’ logical address space- Or use page-table length register (PTLR)
+validindicates that the associated page is in the process’ logical address space, and is thus a legal pageinvalidindicates that the page is not in the process’ logical address space- Or use page-table length register (PTLR)

 - Any violations result in a trap to the kernel